-Boulevards are generally two- to four-lane divided thoroughfares.
+Boulevards are generally two- to four-lane divided

-- Typically, a two- to four-lane divided thoroughfare. - May be designed for up to 35-mile-per-hour speed limit. - Shall include trees and landscaping in median and public frontages. - Designed to accommodate pedestrian, bicycle, and small electric-powered vehicles.
+- Typically, a two- to four-lane divided thoroughfare. - May be designed for up to 35-mile-per-hour speed limit. - May include trees and landscaping in median and public frontages. - Designed to accommodate pedestrian, bicycle, and small electric-powered